egarbi/graphite-formula/README.md

 template-formula
 ================

-A SaltStack formula that attempts to capture our team's formula design patterns.
+A SaltStack formula that dynamically sets up a graphite server with the number of relays or caches you desire.

 States
 ======

-``template``
+``graphite``
 ------------

-Provisions the system with the template init.sls state file.
+Provisions the system with graphite caches and relays defined in the grains of the server.

 Formula structure
 =================